Hugovarellaa/Github-Explore/README.md

 # Rocketseat-ReactJs
  Ignite

-Aprendendo a configura ambiente de Desenvolvimento do zero
+Aprendendo a configura ambiente de Desenvolvimento do zero (ReactJS)

-#Learning how to set up Development environment from scratch
+#Learning how to set up Development environment from scratch (ReactJS)